Dual Degrees & Areas of Concentration

 Healthcare Management, Entrepreneurship and Technology (H-MET)

-This certificate provides health care professionals with a broader perspective to navigate an evolving health care system, to incorporate quality and patient safety measures at the population level, and to implement the meaningful use of health care technologies.
+This area of concentration provides health care professionals with a broader perspective to navigate an evolving health care system, to incorporate quality and patient safety measures at the population level, and to implement the meaningful use of health care technologies.
 Visit PennHealthX for more information.

 The Measey Primary Care Pathway Program is designed to prepare Perelman School of Medicine students for careers in: family medicine, general internal medicine, outpatient pediatrics, and geriatrics.
 This program offers opportunity for mentoring, clinical experience, research & scholarship, courses & workshops, and community engagement.